Possible breakup of the polar vortex

 Despite the unfortunate circumstances we currently face, news of a slightly increased chance of a severe storm approaching is strangely received as excellent news.
 And, although in some places in Spain, such as the northern part, it has been raining during the autumn, the rainfall has not recovered the packaging to less worrying levels.

 The area most affected by the drought is Andalusia, without a doubt.
 In particular, the province of Malaga is seriously affected by drought.
-Packaging like Viñuela's is at a minimum, practically on the verge of disappearing.
-However, the much desired and needed rains do not fall.
+Containers like the Viñuela are in short supply, practically on the verge of disappearing.
+However, the much-desired and much-needed rains are not falling, raising serious concerns about the immediate future of water availability in many regions.
+In relation to this topic, it is important to understand how droughts are linked to extreme weather events, as mentioned in the article on the cold waves.

-As you can see, the situation of climate change with respect to the drought in Spain makes us want a storm rather than continue with this stability.
+As you can see, the climate change situation with regard to drought in Spain makes us wish for a storm rather than continue with this stability.
+Likewise, the impact of global warming It is often linked to changes in precipitation patterns, which can result in extreme droughts and severe weather events.

 I hope that with this information you can learn more about the breakup of the polar vortex and the possible storm that awaits us.